swoodman11/SoftArduino/README.md

 Let's get fabricating!!

-We recently added a list of recommended tools and materials ("BOM_tools_and_materials"), manufacturing procedure ("Soft Circuit Procedure 3.26.2024").
+We recently added a list of recommended tools and materials ("BOM_tools_and_materials") and a manufacturing procedure ("Soft Circuit Procedure 3.26.2024").
 Additionally, you can find an instructional manufacturing [on YouTube](https://youtu.be/nDWBUMG_oVs).

 Reach out to me at stephanie.woodman@yale.edu with any questions! :)